trallard/v2/_pages/speaker.md

 ##### Intellectual property

 <ul class='icon'>
-<li> Retain intellectual property and ownership of my content.
-I always start my talk by indicating the license and allowed usage for the materials which also ensures I am correctly attributed and acknowledged for my work and effort.</li>
 <li>No censorship of my content, written, verbal, visual - if dealing with sensitive content I will check in first with the organisers.</li>
 <li>I will allow video recordings/live streams so long as they are accessible (captioned) and free (no paywalls!).</li>
 <li>It is super difficult to get your set up right to do dope code demos.
 I sometimes use my own infrastructure, have special fonts, or have complex environments for demos.
 I love having the option to use my own computer for presentations.</li>